 REGULATORY AUTHORIZATIONS

-Peoples shall have the primary authority and responsibility for preparing and filing all applications for Governmental Approval as may be necessary for the operation of the Hub.
-At Peoples’ expense, MEH shall cooperate and assist Peoples in the preparation and filing of such applications, providing such documentation and support as is reasonably requested by Peoples.
+Peoples shall have the sole authority and responsibility for preparing and filing all applications for Governmental Approval as may be necessary for the operation of the Hub.
+MEH shall cooperate and assist Peoples in the preparation and filing of such applications, providing such documentation and support as is reasonably requested by Peoples; provided, however, that Peoples shall compensate MEH for any expenses incurred by MEH in performing any obligations pursuant to this Section 10.1, which are incremental to MEH’s obligations set forth elsewhere in this Agreement.

-Notwithstanding anything to the contrary in this Agreement, the initial effectiveness of this Agreement is contingent upon Peoples’ receipt of Governmental Approval (including, but not limited to, the issuance by the ICC of a written order permitting and approving this Agreement) which is acceptable to both Peoples and MEH, each in its sole judgment, and which does not impose terms or conditions with respect to such approval that are unacceptable either to PMW or EMW, in their respective sole discretion.
+Notwithstanding anything to the contrary in this Agreement, the initial effectiveness of this Agreement is expressly made contingent upon Peoples’ receipt and maintenance of Governmental Approval (including, but not limited to, the issuance by the ICC of a written order permitting and approving this Agreement) which is acceptable to both Peoples and MEH, each in its sole judgment, and which does not impose terms or conditions with respect to such approval that are unacceptable either to Peoples or MEH, in their respective sole discretion.
 Peoples agrees it will utilize reasonable efforts to obtain Governmental Approval, but in no event will Peoples be liable to MEH for its failure to obtain Governmental Approval.
 Each party will notify the other promptly if it becomes aware that a Governmental Approval is denied.

 ARTICLE XI